JasonYao/NYU-Bobst-Library-Reservation-Automator/README.md

 To set up daily automatic reservations, it's best to use your own server that's online 24 hours.
 I will be using [Phi Kappa Sigma's](https://skullhouse.nyc) webserver since the reservations will nominally be for the use of fraternity members.

 5.) run ` ./time ` to have your server/computer run the program every x time.
-You will be prompted to insert the time between jobs, please don't be an ass and set it to every 1 seconds, that'll just wreck your computer, and I absolve myself of any liability for your stupidity.
+You'll have to manually edit the file to change the time between jobs, please don't be an ass and set it to every 1 seconds, that'll just wreck your computer, and I absolve myself of any liability for your stupidity.

+NOTE: Only run `./time` ONCE, this will add the job to run every day at 1am by default.

 ## The Explaination
 NYU's Library system makes it annoying for students because each student is limited to one booking every 24 hours.